 Teaching a distributed system class becomes a difficult task when the student community is from a varied background.
 These systems are complex, as they are distributed across the network of component processes.
 A majority of the students have a sequential programming background.
 Hence, distributed systems concepts pose a challenge of re-learning, making the teachers job all the more difficult.
 Furthermore, distributed systems rely on message passing for communication between component processes.
 The large amount of system specific network interface detail obscures the actual concepts.
-Tools that attempt to eliminate this obsurity are needed.
+Tools that attempt to eliminate this obscurity are needed.
 The students are introduced to numerous protocols, which form the basic foundation of distributed systems programming.
-Shortage of time prvents students from implementing them all.
+Shortage of time prevents students from implementing them all.
 A simulation of the protocols which can be used by the students for understanding is a need of time.

 With this motivation, we have implemented a tool which provides certain communication primitives and some important distributed system protocols.
 The communication primitives will provide an easy interface that can be used by the students in their assignments.
 Protocol execution dumps will enable the students to correlate to the topics taught in class.

 Time-Stepping Methods that Favor Positivity for Atmospheric Chemistry Modeling

 Dr. Adrian Sandu CS-TR-00-01

 Chemical kinetics conserves mass and renders non-negative solutions; a good numerical simulation would ideally produce mass balanced, positive concentration vectors.
 Many time-steping methods are mass conservative; however, unconditional positivity restricts the order of a traditional method to one.
 The projection method presented in post-processes the solution of a one-step integration method to ensure mass conservation and positivity.
 It works best when the underlying time-steping scheme favors positivity.
 In this paper several Rosenbrock-type methods that favor positivity are presented; they are designed such that their transfer functions together with several derivatives are non-negative for all real, negative arguments.